roopam-joshi-au26/Devops-Installation/Readme.md

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-1.png)

 Once the Launch an instance window opens, provide the name of your EC2 Instance:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-2.png)

 For this demo, we will select Amazon Linux 2 AMI which is free tier eligible.
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-3.png)

 Choose an Instance Type.
 Here you can select the type of machine, number of vCPUs, and memory that you want to have.
 Select t2.micro which is free-tier eligible.
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-4.png)